RADIO ANTAR PENDUDUK INDONESIA

 If not, loosen their Allen screws and rotate the knobs so that they point to mid scale.

-on the band you desire, listen for a few seconds, with the antenna and transmitter controls at mid scale, move the inductance switch to each of it's positions until you hear the loudest noise or signals coming into your radio.
+Re-tighten the knobs, replace the tuner cover and you're ready to go.
+Turn the radio on and tune receiver to an un-used frequency on the band you desire, listen for a few seconds, with the antenna and transmitter controls at mid scale, move the inductance switch to each of it's positions until you hear the loudest noise or signals coming into your radio.
 Then, rotate the antenna and transmitter controls until you get to the absolutely loudest noise or signal level on the radio.
 All three of these controls interact with each other so practice on several bands to get the "feel" of the procedure.

 Select your final band of operation and repeat the procedure above.
 When noise peaks out using your ears and the S meter, your tuner settings should be very close for final operation.With your rig set to low power monitor the frequency to assure that it is not in use, send your ID then transmit a continuous carrier while you tweak the antenna and transmitter controls for the lowest reflected power reading with the highest output power as read on the Swr/Watt meter.
 You may find that you have to vary the position of the inductance switch a position or two either way to get your best match.